trapgar/vscode-threejs-editor/README.md

-# gamedevjs-ui README
+# gamejs-ui README

-This is the README for your extension "gamedevjs-ui".
+This is the README for your extension "gamejs-ui".
 After writing up a brief description, we recommend including the following sections.

 ## Features